Cold Plunge Temperature Guide

 The 11-Minute Protocol

-Dr. Andrew Huberman's widely cited protocol: accumulate 11 minutes of cold water exposure per week, spread across 3–4 sessions.
+Dr. Andrew Huberman's widely cited protocol: accumulate 11 minutes of cold water exposure per week, spread across 3 to 4 sessions.
 At 50°F, that's about 3 minutes per session, 4 times per week.

 This protocol is a practical interpretation of the research, not a precise prescription.
 The key insight: total weekly cold exposure matters more than any single session.